Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 Neo is a programmer who has difficulty meshing with the established organizational structures.
 Trans deviation from social norms is seen as some kind of selfishness by gatekeepers and cishets who are comfortable within their society.
 We upset them, because they don't understand why we can't just "be normal", follow the rules, and stop acting so special.

 Now, in the 90s this wasn't as common, so I can't call this an intentional link, but today the number one trade for trans women is software engineering or other computer related careers.
-It's astounding just how over represented trans women are in technology.
+It's astounding just how represented trans women are in technology.
 The tech industry is full of social outcasts, people who didn't fit into molds.
 The freaks and geeks, as it were, were strongly drawn to computer jobs because they had low requirements for socializing, and interpersonal problems were practically the norm.
-This is the perfect nesting ground for trans eggs.
+This is the perfect nesting ground for trans people (education is also curiously well represented).

 Personally, computing gave me the opportunity to escape, to zone out and stop thinking about my life.
 I could delve into a problem and become absorbed by it, leaving my physical body behind.
 It was freeing.

 <div class="matrix-row lightbox">
   <a href="../12-0.jpeg"><img src="/images/filler.png" data-src="../12-0.sm.jpeg" alt="RINEHEART: The time has come to make a choice, Mr. Anderson."></a>